 tsp = teaspoon

-Store this taco seasoning recipe in an airtight jar in a cool place out of sunlight.
+Store this taco seasoning recipe in an airtight jar in a cool place out of direct sunlight.
 Use within 3 months before making a fresh lot.

 Toasting releases even more flavours and aromas and is highly recommended!
 Click here for tips on this.
 (Link opens in new window)